 She is an editor at Anaesthesia (since 2019), having been an assistant editor with Anaesthesia Reports from 2017-2019 and was the first Anaesthesia Journal Trainee Fellow (2013 – 14).
 She was the national trainee representative at the Faculty of Pain Medicine, Royal College of Anaesthetist (2018-2020) and currently is a member of the Training and Assessment Committee at The Faculty of Pain Medicine.
 She was a founding member and ex-vice chair of PLAN (Pan-London Perioperative Audit and Research Network, www.uk-plan.net) and was a regional lead for North West Thames between 2013-2019.

-My current acute pain research interests are in burn injury associated pain and paediatric in hospital pain management and chronic pain research interests are in adult and paediatric neuropathy and quantitative sensory testing.
+Her current acute pain research interests are in burn injury associated pain and paediatric in-hospital pain management.
+Her chronic pain research interests are in adult and paediatric neuropathy and quantitative sensory testing.

 Laycock HC, Harrop-Griffiths W, 2021, Assessing pain: how and why?, Anaesthesia, Vol:76, ISSN:0003-2409, Pages:559-562